Sunset Dunes: The Right Side of History

 But they can stay in San Francisco if we embrace some apartment buildings in every neighborhood.
 There is precedent.
 We built six-story apartment buildings on Irving Street a century ago when the Sunset was transformed from sand dunes into neighborhoods.
 We can start building them again.

-If we want to be good stewards of the environment, we will have to accept some taller apartment buildings near public transportation.
+If we want to keep our families and workers here, then we have to be good stewards of the environment.
+We will have to accept some taller apartment buildings near public transportation.
 And we will have to accept creating some safe spaces for walkers and cyclists.

 That’s not asking a lot.
 No one is banning single-family homes.
 We’re only talking about some six-story apartment buildings.
 No one is banning cars.
 Far from it.
 We’re only talking about some cars taking a slightly different route.

-How are we ever going to address climate change if we can’t build an apartment building or give up a road without turning it into an ugly battle over who deserves to live in a neighborhood and define its character?
+How are we ever going to come together and address our biggest issues — like climate change — if we cannot build an apartment building or change our driving habits without it becoming an ugly battle over who deserves to live in a neighborhood and define its character?

 Be like Dorothy

-If we never changed anything in San Francisco, the Sunset would still be sand dunes.
-And we wouldn’t have residents like Dorothy Lathan.
-Dorothy was one of the first Black people allowed to buy a home in the Sunset — a few years after baseball star Willie Mays was denied on the westside.
+If we never changed anything in San Francisco, we wouldn’t have residents like Dorothy Lathan.
+Dorothy was one of the first Black residents allowed to buy a home in the Sunset — a few years after baseball star Willie Mays was denied on the westside.

 Dorothy has lived across from the Great Highway for more than six decades.
 She contributed to our city as an educator and community leader.
 Dorothy’s presence is the benefit of change.
-And she embraces it, too.
+And she embraces it.
 She loves Sunset Dunes.

 Dorothy is more fun to be around.
 Let’s be more like Dorothy and create our best San Francisco.

-Before long, people will forget why Sunset Dunes was controversial.
+People will soon forget why Sunset Dunes was controversial.
 And we won’t be able to imagine San Francisco without it.

 I’m certain Jimmy Carter would have said amen to that.